Temporal witnesses of non-classicality in a macroscopic biological system: Discussion

 \section{Discussion}

 We shall now compare the two states for the Markov (Eq.\ref{eq:finalstateMarkov}) and Non-Markov (Eq.\ref{eq:finalstateNonMarkov}) environments.

-In the weak coupling limit, in both the scenarios, the exciton mediates a coherent delocalisation of the photon over the polymer.
+In the weak coupling limit, in both scenarios, the exciton mediates a coherent delocalisation of the photon over the bio-polymer.
 Hence the witnessing task is successfully achieved, even in the presence of decoherence.
-Using the temporal witness of non-classicality, one can conclude that the exciton mediating the photon coherent delocalisation is non-classical, and so the process governing its transfer along the polymer must be non-classical itself.
+Using the temporal witness of non-classicality, one can conclude that the exciton mediating the photon coherent delocalisation is non-classical, and so the process governing its transfer along the bio-polymer must be non-classical itself.
+This is the key result of the work, which opens the possibility of applying the temporal witness of non-classicality introduced here to the field of quantum biology, providing a novel tool to discriminate conclusively the role of quantum effects in biological processes.

 The model explains why, despite decoherence, a coherent delocalisation of the exciton over the chain is still possible: the interactions between the monomers mitigate the decoherence, preventing $^k\rho_S$ from becoming an eigenstate of $H_{XX}$ in Eq.\ref{eq:XXHam}.

-Interestingly, at every time step, the exciton can face three different scenarios: (1) It can remain localised on the monomer preceeding that involved in the transfer phase, as suggested by the coefficients $B_j$; (2) It can (coherently) hop on to the next monomer.
+Interestingly, at every time step, the exciton can face three different scenarios: (1) It can remain localised on the monomer preceding that involved in the transfer phase, as suggested by the coefficients $B_j$; (2) It can (coherently) hop on to the next monomer.
 This can occur via two mechanisms: (2.1) Via the intermediate monomers, see Fig.\ref{fig:mechanisms}a).
-(2.2) Via the reservoir, see Fig.\ref{fig:mechanisms}b).
+This is mathematically expressed by the terms in Eq.\ref{eq:finalstateMarkov} and Eq.\ref{eq:finalstateNonMarkov} that are proportional to $Z_j$: since $Z_j$ is conserved throughout the process, the exciton moves across the monomer $M_j$ leaving it globally unaltered; (2.2) Via the reservoir, see Fig.\ref{fig:mechanisms}b).
+One can see this mechanism in Eq.\ref{eq:finalstateMarkov} and in Eq.\ref{eq:finalstateNonMarkov} in the terms proportional to $\cos^{12}{\eta}$ and $\cos^{12}{\eta}+s(\eta)$, respectively.
+Recalling that the interaction between the polymer and the reservoir is described as a \PSWAP, for the transfer to occur in a Markovian scenario, the \SWAP\ between the reservoir qubit and the monomer must \textit{not} be performed at any step as this would put the monomer in a maximally mixed state, blocking the coherent evolution of the exciton on the polymer.
+This occurs with probability $\cos^2{\eta}$ at every protocol's iteration.
+In a fully non-Markovian scenario, instead, the environment can also exchange information with the chain, leading to active involvement in the coherent evolution of the exciton, which is described by the additional $s(\eta)$.
 We notice that the preceding monomers are not involved here: the environment is solely responsible for the quantum coherent delocalisation of the exciton.